Mostly Exploration-Free Algorithms for Contextual Bandits: Problem Formulation

-\begin{remark} Note a special case for conditions of Lemma \ref{lem:suff-cond-4-cov-div} to hold would be when $W$ is the entire support of distribution $P_X$.
-This is the case for Examples \ref{sec:disc_examp} and \ref{ex:trunc-gauss} above.
-Now, let $X^{(1)}$ be a random vector that satisfies this special case of Lemma \ref{lem:suff-cond-4-cov-div} and has mean $0$.
+A special case under which the conditions in Lemma \ref{lem:suff-cond-4-cov-div} hold is when $W$ is the entire support of the density $p_X$; this is the case in the Gaussian and Gibbs distributions, where $W=B_{\xmax}^d$ and $W=\{\pm 1\}^d$ respectively.
+Now, let $X^{(1)}$ be a random vector that satisfies this special case and has mean $0$.
 Let $X^{(2)}$ be another vector that is independent of $X^{(1)}$ and satisfies the general form of Lemma \ref{lem:suff-cond-4-cov-div}.
-Then it is easy to see that $X=(X^{(1)},X^{(2)})$ also satisfies conditions of Lemma \ref{lem:suff-cond-4-cov-div}.
-Parts (a) and (b) clearly hold for $X$.
-To see why (c) holds, note that the cross diagonal entries in $XX^\top$ are zero since $X^{(1)}$ is mean $0$.
-Therefore, our covariate diversity assumption also holds for general distributions that contain a mixture of discrete and continuous components. \end{remark}
+Then it is easy to see that $X=(X^{(1)},X^{(2)})$ also satisfies the conditions in Lemma \ref{lem:suff-cond-4-cov-div}: parts (a) and (b) clearly hold; to see why (c) holds, note that the cross diagonal entries in $XX^\top$ are zero since $X^{(1)}$ has mean $0$.
+This construction illustrates how covariate diversity works for distributions that contain a mixture of discrete and continuous components.